What is Secure Email SSL Certificate with Digital Signature?

 Why is a Secure Email Certificate Important?

 However, data hacking becomes ineffective when your emails are protected with a secure email certificate and digital signature.
-Hence, it is important for businesses to always use digital signatures while sending their emails.
+Hence, it is important for businesses always to use digital signatures while sending their emails.

-2. It Helps Authenticate the Email Sender’s Identity
+It Helps Authenticate the Email Sender’s Identity

-3. SEC Enables Higher Email Integrity
+SEC Enables Higher Email Integrity

-The entire email content, including any attachments, is hashed and encrypted using a digital signature certificate.
+The entire email content, including attachments, is hashed and encrypted using a digital signature certificate.
 An algorithm is used to convert the data into a fixed-size string of numbers and letters, which is known as hashing.
-Each generated hash value is unique, meaning if you resend the same message, a new hash value will be generated.

 How to Send a Digitally Signed Message or Email with S/MIME?

 Another thing to consider before sending digitally signed mail is having a copy of each recipient’s certificate stored with the contacts in Outlook.
-In case the recipient you are listing is already available on an LDAP directory service used by Microsoft Exchange Server, the directory information will automatically be available to you.
-To further send the email with your digital signature, follow the given process:
+If the recipient you are listing is already available on an LDAP directory service used by Microsoft Exchange Server, the directory information will automatically be available.

 For Outlook Users